schibsted/spid-tech-docs/resources/endpoints/oauth-exchange-post.md

 :introduction

-A client may exchange a onetime authentication code bound to a user which the client already has a token for.
-This code can be given to another client that belongs to the same merchant in order for that client to receive an access token for the same user.
+Get a one-time authentication code for the current user.
+This code can be given to another client, who may use it to request an access token for the same user.

-### Use Cases

-A typical use case is when you have two clients:
+This normally comes into play when you've got:

-* An app client running on a mobile device
+* an app client on a mobile device
-* A backend system that runs on a server
+* a backend system on a server

-The app needs to use APIs on the backend server, but the user authenticates on the app, not the server.
-In order for the server to be able to authenticate the same user and provide the app with the user's client specific data, the server needs to find out which user is logged in the app and maybe even communicate with SPiD on behalf of that very same user.
+The server needs to communicate with SPiD on behalf of the user, but the user authenticates on the app, not the server.

-Because of the security implications of having the app share its tokens or the logged in user data with the backend server directly, the app must ask SPiD for a onetime code corresponding to the authenticated user.
+Because of the security implications of having the app share its tokens or the logged in user data with the backend server directly, the app must ask SPiD for a one-time code corresponding to the authenticated user.
 After retrieving the exchange code, the app may share this code with the backend, which then authenticates directly with SPiD with the code and gets its own user access token - thus keeping a high level of security and giving both apps and backends full access to user data and the SPiD APIs.

+Please note:

+- Both clients must belong to the same merchant.
+- The code expires after 30 seconds.

 :example-params